rakhafahimshahab/bambangshop/README.md

 ##### Interface vs. Model Structure in Rust
 - Interface in Observer Pattern: Typically, the Observer pattern involves an interface that observers (subscribers) must implement.
 This design allows different types of observers to register with the publisher and receive updates without the publisher needing to know the specific types of observers.
 - Trait in Rust: In Rust, traits serve a similar purpose as interfaces in other languages.
 A trait defines a set of methods and behaviors that a type must implement, making it suitable for the Observer pattern.
-- Decision: Reflect on whether BambangShop requires multiple types of subscribers that might behave differently or if a single model struct is sufficient.
-If all subscribers will use the same set of behaviors, a model struct may be adequate.
-However, if future extensions might introduce different types of subscribers, using a trait would offer more flexibility.

 ##### Data Structure for Subscriber Management
 - Using Vec vs. DashMap: Consider the operations you need to perform on the list of subscribers.
 Vec (a list) would typically allow you to iterate over subscribers and send notifications, but might not be efficient for operations like adding or removing subscribers if they need to be identified uniquely and quickly.
 - DashMap: This is a concurrent, thread-safe HashMap.
 It allows quick lookups, additions, and deletions using unique keys, making it suitable for managing a dynamic list of uniquely identified subscribers.
-- Evaluation: Assess the importance of performance for operations such as adding or removing subscribers, and the potential size of the subscriber list.
-If high concurrency and quick modifications are required, DashMap or a similar thread-safe data structure might be necessary.

 ##### Use of DashMap vs. Singleton Pattern
 - DashMap for Concurrency: DashMap is used here for its thread-safety features, which are crucial when multiple threads might modify the list of subscribers concurrently.
 - Singleton Pattern: This pattern involves creating a single instance of a class that is accessible globally.
 While it provides a global point of access to the resource (like SUBSCRIBERS), the singleton itself does not ensure thread safety.
-- Decision: Consider whether the Singleton pattern would suffice for managing global access while maintaining thread safety, possibly using Rust's concurrency features like mutexes.
-However, if the simplicity and built-in thread safety of DashMap effectively meet the project's needs without additional complexity, it might be the better choice.

 #### Reflection Publisher-2
 ##### Separation of "Service" and "Repository" from a Model